bartvanvulpen/podcastDA/README.md

 # podcastDA
-Analyzing (spoken) dialogues within and between podcast episodes using AI models.
+Analyzing (spoken) dialogues within and between podcast episodes from the Spotify Podcast Dataset using AI models.